olivilchukwuemeka/olivilchukwuemeka/README.md

 This is Olivil Chukwuemeka

 I am a Data Analyst

-Call me a data bender
+I love to clean, Tranform and Analyze Data for buisness insights

-🌱i love to clean, Tranform and Analyze Data for buisness insights
+Iam open for Data Analyst Rolls

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...